qubilyan/Image-Segmentation-Pro/README.md

 1. In the 'VisualStudio' folder, Debug and Release include 32-bit files, while x64 houses the 64-bit files.
 To execute, use the following command in windows command line: `EGSeg.exe sigma k min_z input output`.
 Here, both input and output must be of ppm image file type.
 For example: `EGSeg.exe 0.5 1000 20 emir.ppm out.ppm`
-After execution, you can obtain the segment
+After execution, you can obtain the segmented output as `out.ppm` image.

+2. Insi